decidim/decidim.org/source/blog/en/2020-07-01-decidimfem-dev-programme-ii-developers-grants-are-back.html.md

 ---
-title: "DECIDIMFEM DEV PROGRAMME II: Developers grants are back "
+title: "DECIDIMFEM DEV PROGRAMME 2: Developers grants are back "
 date: 2020-07-01T09:25:05.638Z
 ---
 [Decidim](https://decidim.org/) is an open-source platform for participatory democracy that enables citizens to influence the creation of citizenship centric public policies and in the public agenda.
 At a global scale, over 150 institutions and organizations are using the software.